eminaksehirli/carti-rank/Readme.md

 Application
 -----------
-Carti-Rank is packaged as a runnable .jar file (clon.jar).
+Carti-Rank is packaged as a runnable .jar file (carti-rank.jar).
 You can run the application on command line with the commands,

 ```